Galileo88/Galileos-Planet-Pack/README.md

   * Added authorship detection to asteroids as with Scatterer.

-* Enabled Scatterer sunflares to scale with Sigma Dimensions.

-* More directory updates to make the GPP install clean and modular.
-Separated planet textures into its own download (GPP_Textures\) and sifted all celestial configs into GPP_Planets\.
+* More directory updates to help make the GPP install cleaner and more modular.

+  * Separated planet textures into its own download (GPP_Textures\ ).
+Will make game load a little slower but will work on Mac & Linux.

+  * Sifted all celestial configs into GPP_Planets\ .

 * Gave Thalia a chill pill.
 She now burns half as much.